BACK

 • Pus collection under the diaphragm

-Risks are the same for both open and laparoscopic spleen removal.
+Risks are about the same for both open, robotic and laparoscopic spleen removal.

 Before the Procedure